70+ Concealed Carry Mistakes and How to Avoid Them [Update]

 doctor appointment concealed carry

-11. Forgetting The Gun is In Your Carry-On Luggage
+16. Forgetting The Gun is In Your Carry-On Luggage

 airport security firearm

-12. Buying a Cheap Safe
+17. Buying a Junk Safe

 DSC03669

-Everyday carry is tough.
+Every day carry is tough.
 You probably tried it for weeks, months, or even years, but now you don't carry it anymore.
 The world isn't getting safer, and you need to remember why you started this journey to begin with.

 reasons why you don't carry copy

-15. Not Pre-Hiring A Defense Attorney
+19. Not Finding A Defense Attorney

 jail cell need an attorney

-17. Letting Ammunition Age
+22. Letting Ammunition Age

 Ammunition does have a shelf life.
 Don't let those defense rounds or any other rounds sit for too long.
 Rotate ammunition like you do your food storage.
 You have food storage, right?